kburchfiel/Type_The_Bible/README.md

 Type Through The Bible's code has been released under the MIT license, allowing you to use it for your own personal and commercial projects.
 See the project's [License page](https://github.com/kburchfiel/Type_The_Bible/blob/main/LICENSE) for more details.
 I have added documentation to the game's code to make it easier to interpret.
 Although the Python file (e.g. Type_The_Bible_v13.py or a later version) should be used to run the game, I recommend referencing the Jupyter notebook (e.g. Type_The_Bible_v13.ipynb) on which that file is based.

+## Dedication

+This project is dedicated to my wife, Allie, who has been very patient with me during the development process.
+Allie happens to be a very fast typist, so I'm hoping she will enjoy trying out this game herself. :)